vidhanb/MC4BOT/README.md

 # MC4BOT
-C++ code for the OSU FEH robot project
+C++ code for the Ohio State Fundamentals of Engineering Honors robot project

 ## Table of Contents